James & Cill's New Home

 House Plans

-Remembering the nightmare for framing the first house we lived - Click Here - we wanted to keep the design a simple rectangle, 24x40 with cathedral ceilings and open floor plan with interior walls only being 7' high.
+Remembering the nightmare for framing the first house we lived in - Click Here - we wanted to keep the design a simple rectangle, 24x40 with cathedral ceilings and open floor plan with interior walls only being 7' high.
 With 12' peak for ceiling this gives the appearance on one large room.

 Here is floor plan with decks